vlaranjo/Vasconomics_Website/content/post/Volatility_Seasonality.md

 The earlier indication of increased volatility after the summer is well seen here, as the three months with the highest average volatility are October, September and November, respectively.
 Moreover, the maximum value for the VIX index was recorded in November (62.64) during the Global Financial Crisis in 2008.
 On the other hand, it is intriguing to see that the lowest value for the VIX was recorded in October (10.13), which is in stark contrast to the high maximum and average values in that month.

 {{<Volatility_Seasonality_Article/Volatility_Seasonality_Statistics_heatmap>}}

+###### Source: Yahoo Finance.
+Period: 1/1/1990 – 8/17/2023.
+Past performance is not a reliable indicator of future performance.

 It is also interesting to observe that the VIX index has relatively high minimums at the start of the year, while the average volatility in these months being rather “average” (no pun intended).
 At the start of the year, this limited fluctuation range may suggest a cautious stance from investors who anticipate neither significant nor minor moves in the stock market.
 Then, summertime comes, and the living is easy as volatility clearly edges lower.
 Finally, the September blues seem to cause volatility in the stock market to rise again.